unixwzrd/unixwzrd.github.io/html/projects/Case-Analytics/_drafts/2025-03-14-case-analytics-alpha-testing.md

 date: 2024-03-14
 author: Michael Sullivan
 published: true
+excerpt: "We're excited to announce that Case Analytics has moved beyond proof-of-concept and is now entering its Alpha testing phase.
+This milestone represents a significant step forward in our mission to help families and legal professionals navigate high-conflict divorce situations using AI-powered analysis."
 ---

 We're excited to announce that Case Analytics has moved beyond proof-of-concept and is now entering its Alpha testing phase.
 This milestone represents a significant step forward in our mission to help families and legal professionals navigate high-conflict divorce situations using AI-powered analysis.